• Home

 • Swahili's complementizer system.
 Led by Aron Finholt, we have been interested in the ways in which Swahili speakers (particular Tanzanian Swahili speakers) utilize the complementizers kwamba and kuwa to introduce an embedded clause.
 Using both corpus data and speaker judgments, we find that the complementizer differ in subtle "evidential" ways.

-• Finholt, Aron, and Gluckman, John.
-Accepted.
-A Corpus Analysis of Swahili's Dual Complementizer System.
+• Finholt, Aron, and John Gluckman.
+2024.
+A Corpus Study of Swahili's Dual Complementizer System.
+Proceedings of ACAL 51/52

 • Finholt, Aron.
 2021.
 Attitude Reports and Relative Belief: A New Perspective on the Swahili Dual-Complementizer System.
 MA Thesis